Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observations and data reduction

 \subsection{AC-III}

-At the Galactic anti-center ($l \sim 180\degr$), HVC components are dominated by Chain A, the AC group, and the Cohen Stream \citep{2018MNRAS.474..289W}.
-Chain A, the AC shell, AC-I/II, and the Cohen Stream are all extended or elongated structures spanning several tens of degrees.
-AC-III is a more compact clump, with an angular size of a few degrees (Figure \ref{fig:HI4PImom0}), located between AC-I/II and the Cohen Stream, and its distance remains poorly constrained. \citet{1996ApJS..104...81T} suggested that the AC shell lies within $\sim 6.5$ kpc from the Sun, while \citet{2008ApJ...672..298W} estimated a distance bracket of 5.0–11.7 kpc for the Cohen Stream.
-Chain A is measured to be within $10$ kpc \citep{1999Natur.400..138V}.
-These estimates imply that HVCs in the anti-center sky are relatively nearby and likely associated with the Galactic disk–halo interface.
-For the purposes of this work, we adopt a distance of 5 kpc for AC-III.
+At the Galactic anti-center ($l \sim 180\degr$), the HVC populations are dominated by Chain~A, the AC group, and the Cohen Stream \citep{2018MNRAS.474..289W}.
+Chain~A, the AC shell, AC-I/II, and the Cohen Stream are all extended, elongated structures spanning several tens of degrees.
+In contrast, AC-III is a more compact complex with an angular cross-section of a few degrees (Fig.~\ref{fig:HI4PImom0}), situated between AC-I/II and the Cohen Stream.
+While the distance to AC-III remains poorly constrained, neighboring anti-center structures have well-established distance bounds.
+Specifically, \citet{1996ApJS..104...81T} suggested that the AC shell lies within $\sim 6.5$~kpc of the Sun, while \citet{2008ApJ...672..298W} estimated a distance bracket of $5.0\text{--}11.7$~kpc for the Cohen Stream.
+Furthermore, Chain~A has been measured to reside within $10$~kpc \citep{1999Natur.400..138V}.
+These independent constraints imply that the HVCs in the anti-center sky are relatively nearby and likely associated with the local Galactic disk–halo interface.
+For the analytical models in this work, we adopt a representative distance of $5$~kpc for AC-III.